Chicken Broccoli Curry Casserole with Cauliflower Rice

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Better-than-Mom’s Chicken, Broccoli, and Quinoa Casserole with Curry Sauce would be approved for phase 2 or 3 of the South Beach Diet.
-For South Beach dieters it would be best to use light sour cream and light mayo.
-Although quinoa is high in protein, a casserole with this much quinoa is probably too high in carbs for a low-carb diet plan.
+This Better-than-Mom’s Chicken, Broccoli, and Quinoa Casserole with Curry Sauce would be approved for low-carb diet plans, although it may be too high in carbs for Keto.
+This could work for the original South Beach Diet, although for South Beach dieters it would be best to use light sour cream and light mayo.

 Find More Recipes Like This One:

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 Historical Notes for This Recipe:

 A version of this recipe using quinoa was first posted March 10, 2011.
 The recipe was updated to a version with cauliflower rice March 2, 2020.